As travelers, we can all use hotel hacks to save money.

 To press and iron clothes, use the iron in your hotel room (and load up the water reservoir so you can use the steam).
 To steam up and de-wrinkle a business suit, use the shower method.

 Use the Airport Shuttle, if they Have One

 Many hotels (especially those that are close to the airport) will have a free shuttle for guests.
 If you’re flying in and they have one, take advantage of it!

 Just be sure to call ahead, since some shuttles operate at limited hours or are on-demand only.
 Also, take a few loose bills to tip the driver, if you’d like.

 There you have it, dear readers.
-Follow these tips to travel better and make your next hotel stay a pleasant and inexpensive one.
+Follow these hotel hacks to travel better and make your next hotel stay a pleasant and inexpensive one.
 Have a blast, and don’t pay more than you have to!

-What are your best tips to save money during a hotel stay?
+What are your best hotel hacks to save money during a stay?

 Last updated on September 29, 2019.